 Wadadli Pen 2016 – Writing Tips

 This section is only intended to give you some guidance, some guided encouragement; please understand that part of being a writer-submitting is doing your own research.
-It is very rare, in my experience, for publishers, people running contests etc. to respond to questions, the answers to which you can/should dig up on your own.
+It is very rare for publishers, people running contests etc. to respond to questions, the answers to which you can/should dig up on your own.
 Time just doesn’t allow.
-That said, this section will be updated as I’m able, so keep coming back.
+That said, this section will be updated as we’re able, so keep coming back.

 Tip #18 – Avoid clichés: